mrblue223/Secure_linux/bash_script/System_health_monitoring/README.md

 Every action is recorded in its respective log file.
 You can monitor system health in real-time using: tail -f /var/log/*.log

-Every action is recorded in its respective log file.
-You can monitor system health in real-time using: tail -f /var/log/*.log